 However, lung biopsies are only recommended when there is a suspicion of mesothelioma or lung cancer.
-Regardless of the technique it implies, a biopsy is still a quite invasive procedure which may cause additional health issues to people who are already struggling with pulmonary disease.
+Regardless of the technique it implies, a biopsy is still a quite invasive procedure that may cause additional health issues to people who are already struggling with pulmonary disease.
 Ultimately, if you have a history of asbestos exposure and experience symptoms, only a specialist will be able to tell you whether a lung biopsy is suitable for you.

 Each asbestos trust fund has a series of distinctive requirements for individuals who seek financial compensation.
 Nevertheless, when it comes to medical criteria, the vast majority of asbestos trust funds ask claimants to base their diagnosis either on a physical exam or on a pathology report.
 Therefore, you do not have to undergo a lung biopsy to request compensation from asbestos trust funds as long as you have another reliable document supporting your diagnosis, for instance, X-rays, MRIs, CT scans, and blood test results.

 A pathology report is necessary only in the following cases: